Anne of Brittany: Death

 Exhausted by many pregnancies and miscarriages, Anne died of a kidney-stone attack in the Château de Blois at 6 a.m. on 9 January 1514, after having dictated in her will the customary partition of her body (dilaceratio corporis, "division of the body" in heart, entrails and bones) with multiple burials, a privilege of the Capetian dynasty, which allowed for multiple ceremonies (funerals of the body – the most important – and heart) and places (the burial of the body and heart).
 Anne's will also conferred the succession of Brittany upon her second daughter, Renée.
 Her husband ignored this, confirmed Claude as Duchess, put her under the guardianship of Anne's political rival, Louise of Savoy, and married her to Francis, Louise's son, in the year following Anne's death.
 When Francis became king in 1515, the Duchy of Brittany was once again the property of the queen consort of France.

 She was buried in the necropolis of Saint Denis.
-Her funeral was exceptionally long, lasting 40 day.
+Her funeral was exceptionally long, lasting 40 days.
 The Herald of arms of Brittany Pierre Choqué pronounced for the first time the traditional lament: La reine est morte!, la reine est morte!, la reine est morte!
 (The Queen is dead!, The Queen is dead!, The Queen is dead!).
 Choqué, in his record of Anne's funeral commissioned by Louis XII, Récit des Funérailles d'Anne de Bretagne, recorded that two Masses were read, the first by the Cordeliers (i.e., Franciscans) and the second by the Jacobins (i.e., Dominicans).
 Two requiems were also sung, possibly those that survive by Johannes Prioris and Antoine de Févin.
 Separate mourning motets by other members of the two royal choirs also survive: Quis dabit oculis by Costanzo Festa and Fiere attropos by Pierre Moulu.